monktastic/evil/index.md

 title: Contempt is Evil
 ---

-There really _is_ a sort of "evil conspiracy" behind the world's ills.
+There really _is_ a sort of "evil conspiracy" responsible for the world's ills.
 What makes it so hard to nail is that part of it lives within our own minds—and we are secretly giving it safe harbor.

 ---

 Imagine you witness someone misbehaving—anything from cutting in line to a full-blown atrocity.

-If your mind were free of evil, you would literally see yourself in them—indeed, in everyone and everything[^literature]—and feel absolutely no contempt or malice.
-You would more easily perceive the inner and outer conditions that led to it, which would enable a healthy response; one that would not amplify hostility in the world.
+If your mind were free of evil, you would literally see yourself in them—indeed, in everyone and everything[^literature]—and be incapable of feeling contempt or malice.
+You would more easily perceive the inner and outer conditions that led to their behavior, which would enable a healthy response; one that would not amplify hostility in the world.
 This is called compassion—_even if it requires violence_[^dalai-lama-gun].
-This _reduces_ evil.
+It _reduces_ evil.

 Evil, on the other hand, alters your very perception, so that you literally see "bad person" and wish to cause harm.
 It might be as innocent as mockery or shaming[^mockery]—but however "well-intentioned," such behavior is subconsciously designed to create *more* enmity and suffering; to increase evil in the world.
 But this fact will be cleverly hidden from you.
 You will come away feeling righteous; like you "fought evil."